Skip to content

 )

-Synthetic input is the right choice when you're running tests in parallel JVMs, or when the test machine also runs unrelated UI work.
+Synthetic input is the right choice when you're running tests in parallel JVMs, when the test machine also runs unrelated UI work, or when a macOS test helper runs with apple.awt.UIElement=true to avoid a Dock icon.
+That macOS mode is safe for per-character typeText with RobotDriver.synthetic(rootWindow = ...), but clipboard-backed pasteText still requires a foreground-capable app (apple.awt.UIElement=false).
 Stick to real input for end-to-end smokes where the realism of the input matters (e.g., validating that a system shortcut reaches the app).
+See Running on CI for the macOS CI trade-off.